-When the closure of their normal work site prevents a regular employee from working, the following rules apply for up to the first five (5) days of the closure:
+When the closure of their assigned work site prevents a regular employee from working, the following rules apply for up to the first five (5) days of the closure:

 - 1. Employees planning to work that day and prevented from doing so by the closure are not required to take leave.
 Employees who arrive to work prior to receiving notice of the closure will not receive any additional compensation or time off for performing their regular duties. - 2.
 Employees who report to work late or leave early due to the closure or due to direction from their Court are not required to take leave. - 3.
 An employee who has pre-scheduled leave whose absence is unconnected with the closure of the work site shall take the time off as planned.
 The County shall not adjust the leave due to the work site closure. - 4.
-The Court may require an employee to work even though their work site is closed.
-If the Court finds that the required work creates an undue hardship for the employee due to exposure to health and/or safety concerns, the Court will allow an employee required to work to take the time worked off at a later mutually convenient time. - 5.
+The Court may require an employee to work even though their assigned work site is closed.
+If the Court finds that the required work creates an undue hardship for the employee due to exposure to health and/or safety concerns, or an inequity with

+- other employees in the Court Security bargaining unit, the Court will allow an employee required to work to take the time worked off at a later mutually convenient time. - 5.
 In cases where the closure lasts beyond five (5) working days, the Board of County Commissioners will determine what rules will govern.
 In extended closure situations, employees may be required to report to alternate work sites and may be assigned temporary duties in response to the extended closure.

-14.11 CONTINUITY OF OPERATIONS:
+14.11 CONTINUITY OF OPERATIONS